TrevorHD/PopulationProjection/README.md

 # Files

+## Scripts

-**PopProjection** *(.R)* - R code used to specify initial conditions, run the matrix models, print output, and generate visualisations.
+**PopProjection** *(.R)* - R code used to specify initial conditions, run the matrix models, print output, and generate simple visualisations of total and proportional abundance.

+## Figures

 **ExAbundance** *(.jpeg)* - Example output showing abundance for each age/stage/class as a function of time.